top of page

 ECONOMIC GOOD TYPE: refers to whether a good is rivalrous in consumption and whether the right to consume it can be excluded from non-payers.
 Goods will be either rivalrous and excluded (Private Good), rivalrous and not excluded (Common Good), non-rivalrous and excluded (Club Good), or non-rivalrous and not excluded (Public Good).
 These two characteristics determine whether or not a free market in a given good will be economically efficient.
 Note that the categories of rivalrousness and excludability that a given good falls into need not be discrete but may exist on a spectrum.

-ECONOMIC SYSTEM: is the institutional framework that a society uses to make economic production and allocation decisions.
+ECONOMIC SYSTEM: the institutional framework that a society uses to make economic production and allocation decisions.

-ECONOMIC WELFARE: is the net benefits produced from economic activity.
+ECONOMIC WELFARE: the net benefits created by economic activity.
 In a given market it is comprised of the consumer surplus plus the producer surplus.

 ECONOMICS: is the study of the use of scarce resources which have alternative uses.